Changing Culture Award

 - How willing staff are to challenge their colleagues (including those at more senior levels) over poor practice

-Entries are open to all NHS and health sector organisations where cultural change has had a significant effect on safety.
+Entries are open to all NHS and public sector organisations where cultural change has had a significant effect on safety.

 Describe the cultural context of the organisation and any relevant recent history in terms of cultural dynamic.
 Include detail on board level buy in and how different departments engaged with the initiative.
 Set out the goals and measures of success.